Washington's Ten-Year Plan

 In January 2013, the Council began developing the Roadmap by enlisting the help of a consultant to conduct a listening tour through ten Washington communities: Bellingham, Cheney, Ellensburg, Olympia, Pullman, Richland, Seattle, Spokane, Vancouver, and Walla Walla.
-A broad cross-section of educational stakeholders was invited to attend.
 As part of this process, the Council engaged in rich conversations with educators, education administrators, students, education advocates, legislators, and community leaders from around the state.

 |Workgroup||Issue Brief||Policy Brief|